 All full and part time Fort Bend County employees are members of Texas County & District Retirement System (TCDRS).

 Each month, 7% of your total pay goes into your TCDRS account.
-Your account gets 7% interest credited after each December 31, based on your balance at the beginning of the year.
+Your account gets 7% interest credited after each December 31, based on your January 1 balance.

 You are considered vested when you have earned enough service time to be eligible for retirement once you reach the age requirements.
 To be vested, you must have 8 years of service credit.
 Once vested, you may stop working for Fort Bend County and still keep your right to a future TCDRS retirement benefit.
 Your personal account will keep earning interest each year until your membership ends.
 Your membership ends when you withdraw your personal deposits or choose a retirement benefit, or upon your death.

 You may be eligible to combine your service time from each of your Texas statewide employer's retirement systems.
 Combining your service means you may be eligible for retirement earlier.
 The Proportionate Retirement Program lets you add service time you earned in any of the following Texas statewide retirement systems to your TCDRS service: ERS, JRS, COAERS, TMRS and TRS.
 If you have an account with any of these systems, call TCDRS Member Services at 1-800-823-7782.
 They will credit the service time to your account after they verify your service with the other retirement system.
 Please also call the other system with which you have service time and let them know you have a TCDRS account.
 You may be eligible to apply your TCDRS service to eligibility with the other system.
 Please keep in mind that each system has different rules regarding service and eligibility.

 Military Service Time

 Thank you for your service.
 You may be able to get service time for the time you served in the U.S. Armed Forces before you became a TCDRS member.
 Best of all, you may be able to count your military service toward your retirement eligibility.
 You may qualify for up to 60 months (or five years) of military service if,